codewithtanvir/codewithtanvir.github.io/README.md

 ## About Me

-I am a passionate computer science student with a strong interest in software development and technology.
-My journey in the world of coding began when I wrote my first "Hello World" program, and I've been hooked ever since.
-I am constantly seeking to expand my knowledge and skills in the ever-evolving field of computer science.
+Hey there!
+I'm a passionate computer science student from Bangladesh with a strong interest in software development and technology.
+My coding journey started with a simple "Hello World" program, and I've been hooked ever since.
+I'm always eager to expand my knowledge and skills in the ever-evolving field of computer science.

 ## Current Status